lovexyn0827/MessMod/README.md

 ![](https://img.shields.io/modrinth/dt/messmod?label=Total%20Modrinth%20Downloads)

-A Minecraft mod that contains many features ranging from world manipulation and information providing to bug fixes and so on, allowing you to take more control of the game, see more information, and do some work easier.
+A Minecraft mod containing numerous features ranging from world manipulation and information displaying to bug fixes and so on, allowing you to take more control of the game, see more internal details, and finish your tasks easier.

-Just like what the name says, the Mod contains functions in many fields, therefore the Mod seems to be messy, and even the style of the source code is messy.
+Just like what the name says, the Mod contains features concerning many fields, making the Mod a complete mess.

 In other languages: